Nai Soi

-Nai Soi is a small village located in Mae Hong Son Province in northern Thailand.
+Nai Soi (ในสอย), is a small village located in Mae Hong Son Province in northern Thailand.
 The village is under the administration of the Thai authorities.
 Nai Soi is about three kilometers from the Ban Mai Nai Soi Karenni refugee camp.
 Nai Soi is about 20 kilometers from the town of Mae Hong Son, along a paved road accessible year-round.
 It is perhaps most well known for the refugee camp found there and for having the largest Karenni settlement of the three villages.
 Thai authorities view Ban Mai Nai Soi as a self-sustaining refugee camp.

 Demographics

 Nai Soi has a population of 1,800 people and roughly 375 households.
 50% of the ethnicity belongs to the Shan group and 50% belong to the Karen minority group.
 In addition, there are 6 Chinese Haw households and 15 local Thai households.
 The predominant religions in Nai Soi are Buddhism and Christianity.